Humanitarian Disarmament State Position Tracker

 Information is updated from the United Nations Treaties website for the Mine Ban Treaty, the Convention on Cluster Munitions, the Arms Trade Treaty and the Treaty on the Prohibition of Nuclear Weapons.
 Information on states positions on the call for a legally binding treaty on autonomous weapons is from Automated Decision Research.
 States position on the Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences Arising from the Use of Explosive Weapons in Populated Areas is from the Explosive Weapons Monitor.

-Between the First Committee meetings in 2023 and 2024, there continues to be progress on humanitarian disarmament.
+Between the First Committee meetings in 2024 and 2025, there were some significant set backs and some progress on humanitarian disarmament.

-Four states ratified the Treaty on the Prohibition of Nuclear Weapons during that time period: Indonesia, Sierra Leone, Sao Tome and Principe, Solomon Islands.
+Two states ratified or joined the Treaty on the Prohibition of Nuclear Weapons during that time period, Ghana and Kyrgyzstan.

-The Arms Trade Treaty received one ratification, Malawi, and an accession, Gambia.
+The Arms Trade Treaty received one ratification, Vanuatu.

 This tool is updated annually prior to the First Committee meetings of the United Nations General Assembly.